 Although many benefits vary by state, Medicaid entitles all children under the age of 21 to dental care services.
 The Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) benefit provides your child with dental services that include:

 Restoration of teeth

 Frequent checkups every six months will help your child develop a healthy smile, and Medicaid dental plans cover the cost of any necessary treatments.
 Find a dentist near you that accepts Medicaid, so your child can have good oral health, without the worry of paying for expensive dental care services.

-At Kool Smiles, we want every child to receive the dental care they needs.
-That’s why we strive to make it easy for parents to pay for their child’s dental treatment.
+Our Kool Smiles Kids Club partner dentists want every child to receive the dental care they need.
+That’s why they strive to make it easy for parents to pay for their child’s dental treatment.

-We accept several state-specific insurance providers, such as Healthy Smiles, South Carolina Medicaid, Oklahoma Soonercare, Smiles For Children of Virginia, and MassHealth.
-We accept most types of insurance, including Medicaid along with state health insurance plans (SCHIP) and all forms of military insurance, such as TRICARE.
+Our partners accept several state-specific insurance providers, such as Healthy Smiles, South Carolina Medicaid, Oklahoma Soonercare, Smiles For Children of Virginia, and MassHealth.
+They accept most types of insurance, including Medicaid along with state health insurance plans (SCHIP) and all forms of military insurance, such as TRICARE.

-We also have cash and credit options, including CareCredit.
-If you have any questions about what your insurance covers, just give us a call at 254-781-0553, and we’ll help you understand your coverage.
+Our partner dentists also have cash and credit options, including CareCredit.
+If you have any questions about what your insurance covers, just give a Kool Smiles Kids Club partner dentists a call, and they’ll help you understand your coverage.

 The Center for Pediatric Dentistry: https://thecenterforpediatricdentistry.com/for-parents-and-patients/why-early-childhood/

 U.S. Department of Health & Human Services: https://www.hhs.gov/answers/medicare-and-medicaid/what-is-the-difference-between-medicare-medicaid/index.html